Kristoffer Aamot

 Kristoffer Aamot (26 March 1889 – 22 March 1955) was a Norwegian journalist, magazine editor, politician and cinema administrator.

+Personal life

+Born in Kristiania (now Oslo) on 26 March 1889, Aamot was a son of Anton Christiansen Aamot and Berntine Christoffersen.
+In 1915 he married Doris Marie Larsen.

+Career

-As a young journalist he was sentenced to one year imprisonment for his writings in the newspaper Klassekampen.
-He was a member of the Oslo City Council from 1917 to 1937.
+As a young journalist, Aamot was sentenced to one year imprisonment for his writings in the newspaper Klassekampen.
+He was a member of the Oslo City Council from 1917 to 1937, representing the Labour Party, and served as deputy mayor of Oslo from 1929 to 1931.

 He was a director of Oslo Kinematografer from 1934 to 1955, except for the war years.
 A film award (in Aamotstatuetten) was named after him.

 He was also the writer of the Norwegian comic strip Skomakker Bekk og Tvillingene Hans, which was drawn by Jan Lunde.